meiy112/Java-Monster-Battle-Game/README.md

 **Project Proposal:**

 - My project is in the form of a game where the user answers multiple choice questions to fight monsters.
-The questions will be based off of the general knowledge learnt in some of the first year computer science courses at UBC, such as *CPSC110* and *CPSC121*.
+The user will be able to choose between .
 Questions will pop up on the screen and when answered correctly, will attack the monster.
 When a monster is defeated, the user gains exp that helps them level up to keep track of their progress and moves onto another monster with a different set of questions.
 The user will be able to add their own questions to make their own quiz instance or choose from a default set.